thihakyaw/payment-integration-test/README.md

 COMPOSER_MEMORY_LIMIT=-1 composer install
 ```

 4. create a new file `.env` in root directory of the project and copy everything inside from `.env.example`.
-For STRIPE_KEY and STRIPE_SECRET values, you can have your own keys from your account if you prefer to see the customers and payments created on Stripe side.
+For STRIPE_KEY and STRIPE_SECRET values, you can have your own keys from your Stripe account if you prefer to see the customers and payments created on Stripe side.
 The API keys inside `.env.example` is values that are generated from my account.

 5. In project directory, run this command to setup the project in `docker`.
 It will take around 5-10 minutes for the first time composing for Laravel project.